The AEC advertises ongoing and some non-ongoing vacancies on:

-In the AEC, selection is made in accordance with the merit principle, having regard to your current knowledge, skills, and experience against the selection criteria, the duties associated with the position, and your potential for future development.
+In the AEC, selection is made in accordance with the merit principle, having regard to your current knowledge, skills, and experience against the requirements for the role, the duties associated with the position, and your potential for future development.

 Your application is the first crucial step in the selection process, so it is important that it makes the best possible impression.

-You must be able to demonstrate that you meet the requirements of the selection criteria sufficiently to warrant being shortlisted for further assessment.
+You must be able to demonstrate that you meet the requirements of the role sufficiently to warrant being shortlisted for further assessment.
 Missing information can mean the difference between being further considered or not.
-Poor proofreading may adversely affect the presentation of your application so you should check it for any spelling, grammatical and typographical errors before lodgement.
+Proofread your application for any spelling, grammatical and typographical errors as they may adversely affect the presentation of your application.

 Do not include copies of qualifications, certificates for short courses or written references at this stage, as these can be presented at a later date, if required.

-Include the names of at least two referees at the end of your cv/resume.
-Make sure you provide their full names, addresses, titles and current contact details.
+Include the names of at least two referees within your application.
+One of your referees must be your current supervisor.
+Make sure you provide their full names, titles and current contact details, preferably both email address and phone number.

-It should be noted that referees may be contacted at the shortlisting stage.
+We may contact at least one referee to confirm information about your skills and capabilities.
+This can be done at any stage during the selection process.
 As an applicant you should tell us in your application if this is not appropriate for you, due to confidentiality.

 If you wish to be considered for more than one vacancy in the AEC, you must complete a separate application for each vacancy.

 It is a good idea to ask another person to do a final check of your application.

 Your application must be received by the advertised closing date.
-It is your responsibility to ensure the deadline is met, and if an extension of time is required, you must seek permission from both AEC Recruitment Services and the advertised contact person.
+The closing time for all vacancies is 11:59pm Canberra time.
+It is your responsibility to ensure the deadline is met.
+If an extension of time is required, please seek permission from the AEC’s Recruitment Team and the advertised contact person.
 An extension may be granted at the discretion of the selection committee, but this is not guaranteed.